arxhy/ecoNomic/rules.md

 *Mutable.*

 A rule change's vote is finalized once either all eligible voters have voted, a majority of eligible voters have voted "yes," a majority of eligible voters have voted "no," or 24 hours have passed since the vote began.

+---

+**311:**

+*Mutable.*

+Each proposed rule change must be assigned an ordinal number and must be formally referred to by that number.
+The numbers must begin with 301, and each rule change proposed in the proper way must receive the next successive integer, whether or not the proposal is adopted.

+If a rule is repealed and reenacted, it is assigned the ordinal number of the proposal to reenact it.
+If a rule is amended or transmuted, it is assigned the ordinal number of the proposal to amend or transmute it.
+If an amendment is amended or repealed, it is assigned the ordinal number of the proposal to amend or repeal the amendment.